DUHA5656-studio/DUHA5656-autoclicker/README.md

 # DUHA5656-autoclicker
-Autoclicker for Minecraft and more.
-1160 max cps
+Autoclicker for Minecraft and other applications.
+With optimization max cps — 760
+Without optimization max cps — 1160
+The program requires root rights on Linux.